An applicant must be:

 - Either own or have effective ownership of the R&D results, including the right to exploit the results.

 Activities must be undertaken within Australia.
-Where the relevant conditions are met, overseas activities may be deemed eligible, however, a separate submission must be made to AusIndustry, which must approve these activities prior to them occurring overseas.
+Where the relevant conditions are met, overseas activities may be deemed eligible, however, a separate submission must be made to AusIndustry, which must approve these activities in the income year in which the overseas activity is taking place.

-The R&D Tax Incentive allows for foreign corporations undertaking R&D in Australia regardless of where the resulting intellectual property is held, provided the above conditions are satisfied.
+The R&D Tax Incentive allows for foreign corporations undertaking R&D in Australia regardless of where the resulting intellectual property is held, provided certain conditions are satisfied.